haruperi/RH-Thrust-Candles/README.md

 ## Outputs

 The indicator directly modifies the color of the bars on the chart.
-It also exposes two `IndicatorDataSeries`:
+It also exposes two `IndicatorDataSeries` that can be used by other indicators or cBots:

--   `ThrustCandle`: This series is declared but not explicitly assigned values within the provided `Calculate` method.
-It might be intended for future use or for other indicators to access thrust candle information.
--   `ThrustSwitch`: Similar to `ThrustCandle`, this series is declared but not assigned values in the current `Calculate` method.

-*Note: The `Initialize` method is currently empty but can be used for any setup logic if needed in the future.*
+-   **`ThrustCandle`**: This series provides information about the type of candle identified:
+    -   `1`: Strong Bullish Thrust Candle.
+    -   `0`: Weak Bullish Candle.
+    -   `-1`: Strong Bearish Thrust Candle or Weak Bearish Candle.
+(Note: Weak bearish candles are also assigned -1.
+This might be an area for future refinement if a separate value for weak bearish is desired, e.g., 0 or a different negative number.)

+-   **`ThrustSwitch`**: This series signals a change in the direction of strong thrusts:
+    -   `1`: A strong bullish thrust occurred, and the *previous* strong thrust was bearish.
+    -   `-1`: A strong bearish thrust occurred, and the *previous* strong thrust was bullish.
+    -   `0` (or no value): No switch in strong thrust direction occurred on this candle.

+*Note: The `Initialize` method now initializes an internal variable `_lastThrust` to 0.*